Recovering an Oracle Cloud instance

 2. Find the boot volume of the instance you need to recover.
 Click the three dots on it and Create Clone.
 Give the new clone a name that makes sense (so you can recognise it later when cleaning up).

-1. Open your dummy instance and under Resources on the left click Attached block volumesAttach block volume
+1. Open your temporary instance and under Storage (previously Resources) click Attached block volumesAttach block volume

 2. In the pop-up that appears: